Hernia Mesh Payouts Hinge on Medical Records

 Each of the 38,000 claimants needs a specific set of medical records to qualify for the higher tiers.
 According to Drugwatch, the required evidence includes:

-• Operative reports identifying the specific Bard mesh product implanted (Ventralex, PerFix, Composix, or others)
+• Operative reports identifying the specific Bard mesh product implanted (such as Ventralex, PerFix, or Composix)

 • Complication records documenting infections, adhesions, mesh migration, or bowel obstruction